U.S. Open a Father’s Day treat for some

 Fans say attending U.S. Open a treat on Father’s Day

-Families head to Shinnecock Hills Golf Club on Sunday excited to watch for the winner of the U.S. Open.
+About 27,000 attendees came to the Shinnecock Hills Golf Club on Sunday to catch a view of some of golf’s top players.

 Thousands of fans headed into Shinnecock Hills Golf Club in Southampton on Sunday, some celebrating Father’s Day by taking their children and grandchildren to their first Majors tournament, all in hopes of witnessing a champion named at the 118th U.S. Open.

+Later in the day, as those tied for first place took to the tee, a crowd gathered in the merchandise tent where shoppers waited for clothing to be restocked.
+Racks of pastel-colored polo shirts, visors and more had been mostly picked clean by golf fans.

+“This whole place is wiped,” said Ken Burroughs, 50, of Springfield, Massachusetts.
+“It’s about to be a free-for-all in here.”

-Many also commented on the toughness of the course and wondered if the winning player would finish at or under par.
-Four golfers were in a four-way tie for first place at three over par on Saturday evening.
+Many fans commented on the challenging course and wondered how many players would finish under par during the event, also known as golf’s ultimate test.
+Four golfers were in a tie for first place at three over par on Saturday evening.

 Mike Branich, 65, of Virginia Beach, Virginia, said he was most looking forward to seeing a birdie.

-“From anyone,” added his son-in-law, Mike Keefe.
-The men, who also attended the 2014 U.S. Open at Pinehurst, brought Keefe’s 8-year-old son, Logan, to the event to witness his first Majors.
-The trio enjoyed a round of golf at Bethpage Black, the site of the 2009 U.S. Open, the previous night.
+“From anyone,” added his son-in-law Mike Keefe.
+The men, who also attended the 2014 U.S. Open at Pinehurst, brought Keefe’s 8-year-old son Logan to the event to witness his first Majors.
+The trio had enjoyed a round of golf at Bethpage Black, the site of the 2009 U.S. Open, the previous night.

-Still, fans were smiling under a cloudless sky, wearing “Happy Father’s Day” pins and loading up on souvenirs in the merchandise tent while taking a break from the bright sun.

-“I want to see how tough the golf course is,” said Sandy Mendelsohn, 75, of Boynton Beach, Florida, who was shopping with grandson Max Goldfarb, 20, a student at the University of Wisconsin.
-“The winner should be at par.”
+They got their wish as a handful of players rallied and finished the day under par.

+While the course proved tough even for the pros, fans acknowledged they’d be lucky to bogey on some of Shinnecock’s holes.

 Comments